-I’m sure I’m not the only one who has been interested in studying sustainability for quite some time.
+I’m sure I’m not the only one who has been interested in studying sustainability in recent times.

-The question for me has always been, ‘what to do in sustainability?’.
+The question for many who are looking for a change of focus is, ‘what to do in sustainability?’.

 It’s a broad field covering all industries.
 If you look at the United Nations Sustainable Development Goals (SDGs), you’ll see there are 17 goals or global challenges we face.

-The ultimate goal for me is to complete the Master of Environment at the University of Melbourne although I also considered a Master of Sustainability at the Universtiy of Sydney.
+I’m currently studying for a Master of Environment at the University of Melbourne and I’m sure the Master of Sustainability at the University of Sydney would be equally valuable.

 If you’re interested in corporate sustainability, Cambridge Institute for Sustainability Leadership offers online sustainability courses.

-Or if you’re more interested in sustainable living, the University of Tasmania has an online diploma which I think would be worthwhile.
+Or if you’re interested in learning the basics of sustainable living, the University of Tasmania has an online diploma which I think would be worthwhile.

 If you are looking for free online sustainability courses, the SDG Academy provides free educational resources via the edX platform.